How to Make a LEGO Parachute

 Step 1: Prepare your coffee filters

 Flatten the coffee filters and stack them on top of each other.
 You can flatten them with your hands, a book, or even the bottom of a can.
-The number of filters you use will depend on the number of Lego® figures you have.
+The number of filters you use will depend on the number of Lego® figures.
 You’ll need one coffee filter per figure.

 Step 2: Draw Your Design

-Create a design on the top of the coffee filter.
+Create a design on top of the coffee filter.
 Use the markers to create this design.

 Step 3: Use Your Paint Brush

-Dip the paint brush into water and begin rubbing it over the marker design you added to the coffee filter.
+Dip the paintbrush into water and rub it over the marker design you added to the coffee filter.
 This will make the coffee filter look colorful and much more like a parachute than it did before.
-The water over the marker will blend the colors together.
+The water over the marker will blend the colors.

 Step 4: Let Your Filters Dry

-Leave your filters out on a flat surface dry.
-Once they are completely dry, separate them from one another and punch two holes in each side of each coffee filter.
+Leave your filters out on a flat surface to dry.
+Once completely dry, separate them from one another and punch two holes in each side of each coffee filter.

 Step 5: Cut Your String and Prepare It